Toyota HiAce: Mazda Bongo Brawny

+Safety

 Sixth generation (H300; 2019)

 The sixth generation HiAce made its global debut on 18 February 2019 in the Philippines.
 It uses a front hood/bonnet arrangement instead of a cab-over design, hence a departure from the design language of its predecessors.
 Its development was led by Toyota chief engineer Takuo Ishikawa.

 The sixth generation HiAce is available in two engine options: a turbocharged 2.8 L 1GD-FTV inline-four diesel engine or a naturally aspirated 3.5 L 7GR-FKS V6 petrol engine.

 Markets

 Australia

 The sixth generation HiAce was released in Australia on 28 May 2019 and is offered in five grades: LWB Van, LWB Crew Van, SLWB Van, SLWB Commuter and SLWB Commuter GL.
 The 3.5L V6 engine option is only available on LWB & SLWB grades.
-A 6 Speed manual is only available in the LWB Van grade for both petrol and diesel engines.
+A 6-speed manual transmission is only available in the LWB Van grade for both petrol and diesel engines.

+Brazil

+The sixth generation HiAce is sold in Brazil since September 2025.
+Initially in one grade (Minibus AT DX), there are plans to bring panel van grade in November 2025, and the ambulance version is depending on local homologation.
+The only engine option is the 2.8-litre diesel engine matted to a 6-speed automatic transmission.

 Indonesia

-The sixth generation HiAce is sold in Indonesia as the HiAce Premio (based on long/high roof body), which was introduced at the 27th Gaikindo Indonesia International Auto Show in July 2019.
+The sixth generation HiAce is sold in Indonesia as the HiAce Premio (based on long/high roof body model), which was introduced at the 27th Gaikindo Indonesia International Auto Show in July 2019.

 Philippines

-The sixth generation HiAce is offered in 5 trim levels: 15-seater Commuter Deluxe, 12-seater GL Grandia Monotone and 2-Tone, 14-seater GL Grandia Tourer, 10-seater Super Grandia and Super Grandia Elite.
-The Super Grandia trims are sold as the Granvia/Majesty in other markets.
+The sixth generation HiAce is offered in 5 grade levels: 15-seater Commuter Deluxe, 12-seater GL Grandia Monotone and 2-Tone, 14-seater GL Grandia Tourer, 10-seater Super Grandia and Super Grandia Elite.
+The Super Grandia grade are sold as the Granvia/Majesty in other markets.
 All trim levels are powered by the 2.8-litre turbodiesel engine mated to either a 6-speed manual or automatic transmissions.

+In March 2021, Toyota Motor Philippines introduced the HiAce as a premium taxi service in Cebu on H300 series models.

+In July 2025, the Commuter Deluxe Cargo variant was added to the lineup.
+Similar to the H200-based Commuter Cargo, the rear seats are removed but retains the rear air conditioners and rear windows.